 But if you are considerate about the environment and want to contribute something, you can turn the router off when not in use.
-Especially certain router models consume more than 40W of power, which can be turned off when idle to save some significant amount of electricity.
+Especially certain router models consume more than 40W of power, which can be turned off when idle to save a significant amount of electricity.

 Can I use a power bank for the modem and router?

-There are options to use a power bank to run modem and router.
+There are options to use a power bank to run the modem and router.
 But you cannot directly plug it in.
 Because a power bank works with 5V DC whereas a modem or router requires 12V DC.

 So, to make this setup work, you will need a DC-to-DC converter that can step up the voltage of the power bank to 12V and supply it to the router.